biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 #### 0.1.1. ...What are feature rankings?
 The term "feature rankings" includes __differentials__, which we define as the estimated log-fold changes for features' abundances across different sample types.
 You can get this sort of output from lots of "differential abundance" tools, including but definitely not limited to [ALDEx2](https://bioconductor.org/packages/release/bioc/html/ALDEx2.html), [Songbird](https://github.com/biocore/songbird/), [Corncob](https://github.com/bryandmartin/corncob/), [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html), [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html), etc.

-The term "feature rankings" also includes __feature loadings__ in a [biplot](https://en.wikipedia.org/wiki/Biplot) (see [Aitchison and Greenacre 2002](https://rss.onlinelibrary.wiley.com/doi/full/10.1111/1467-9876.00275)); you can get biplots from running [DEICODE](https://github.com/biocore/DEICODE), a tool designed to do this for microbiome datasets, or from a variety of other methods.
+The term "feature rankings" also includes __feature loadings__ in a [biplot](https://en.wikipedia.org/wiki/Biplot) (see [Aitchison and Greenacre 2002](https://rss.onlinelibrary.wiley.com/doi/full/10.1111/1467-9876.00275)); you can get biplots from running [DEICODE](https://github.com/biocore/DEICODE), which is a tool that works well with microbiome datasets, or from a variety of other methods.

 In either case, both of these flavors of "feature rankings" can be interpreted as, well, __rankings__ (i.e. you can just sort them numerically).
-When we visualize the rankings, we get a list of features in a dataset sorted based on their association with some sort of variation, in either a supervised (in the case of differentials) or unsupervised (in the case of feature loadings) way.
+Visualizing these rankings gives us a list of features in a dataset sorted based on their association with some sort of variation, in either a supervised (in the case of differentials) or unsupervised (in the case of feature loadings) way.

 <div align="center">
 <img src="https://github.com/mortonjt/probable-bug-bytes/raw/master/images/microbe_fold_change_11252019.png" alt="Feature rankings in an example dataset.
 Image c/o Jamie Morton." />